top of page

 15

 Simon visits schools and other venues across the UK as a poet and workshop facilitator.
 His inputs are inspirational and impactful, for both students and staff.
-It's poetry — but not as you expect it!
+Discover his school work here.
 Simon can be found on the Scottish Book Trust's Author Directory here and Authors Aloud here.

 16